skial/klas/README.md

 ## Utilities

+You can call these utility methods from your macro methods.

+1.	`uhx.macro.KlasImp.triggerRebuild(path:String, metadata:String, ?cls:ClassType, ?fields:Array<Field>):Null<TypeInfo>`.
-1.	`triggerRebuild`.
-Attempt to rebuild the type specified by `path` if it has matching `metadata`.
-If successfull, an `TypeInfo` object will be return, otherwise `null` is returned.
+	Attempt to rebuild the type specified by `path` if it has matching`metadata`.
+	If successfull, a `TypeInfo` object will be returned, otherwise `null` is returned.

-2.	`onRebuild`.
+2.	`uhx.macro.KlasImp.onRebuild:Signal1<TypeInfo>`.
 	A signal which will notify you when a type has been rebuilt.

-3.	`inspect`.
+3.	`uhx.macro.KlasImp.inspect(path:String, callback:Type->Array<Field>->Void):Bool`.
 	Register a callback to be called when the specified `path` is detected.

-4.	`generateBefore`.
+4.	`uhx.macro.KlasImp.generateBefore(a:TypePath, b:TypePath):Void`.
 	Used to generate `a` before `b` in the output.

-5.	`generateAfter`.
+5.	`uhx.macro.KlasImp.generateAfter(a:TypePath, b:TypePath):Void`.
 	Used to generate `a` after `b` in the output.

 ## Conditional Defines

+Add the following defines to your `hxml` file.

-1.	`klas_verbose`.
+1.	`-D klas_verbose`.
 Setting this will leave certain utility fields in your output and print debug information to your terminal.

+## Metadata

+1.	`@:KLAS_SKIP`.
+Used internally to completely skip a type from being processed by Klas.

 ## Example

 The following `initialize`, `build` and `handler` methods are taken from [Wait.hx].